pygod-team/pygod/README.rst

 .. [#Sakurada2014Anomaly] Sakurada, M. and Yairi, T., 2014, December.
 Anomaly detection using autoencoders with nonlinear dimensionality reduction.
 In Proceedings of the MLSDA 2014 2nd workshop on machine learning for sensory data analysis.

 .. [#Kipf2016Variational] Kipf, T.N. and Welling, M., 2016.
 Variational graph auto-encoders. arXiv preprint arXiv:1611.07308.

+.. [#Li2017Radar] Li, J., Dani, H., Hu, X. and Liu, H., 2017, August.
+Radar: Residual Analysis for Anomaly Detection in Attributed Networks.
+In Proceedings of the Twenty-Sixth International Joint Conference on Artificial Intelligence (IJCAI).

+.. [#Peng2018Anomalous] Peng, Z., Luo, M., Li, J., Liu, H. and Zheng, Q., 2018, July.
+ANOMALOUS: A Joint Modeling Approach for Anomaly Detection on Attributed Networks.
+In Proceedings of the Twenty-Seventh International Joint Conference on Artificial Intelligence (IJCAI).

 .. [#Bandyopadhyay2019Outlier] Bandyopadhyay, S., Lokesh, N. and Murty, M.N., 2019, July.
 Outlier aware network embedding for attributed networks.
 In Proceedings of the AAAI conference on artificial intelligence (AAAI).